chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 Weechat and ddclient are installed in containers and access is not directly available externally.

+Weechat can be connected to via the Relay or using the VPN to SSH to the weechat container.

 ## VPN
 ### Client setup
 To connect to wireguard you'll need wireguard installed on your workstation.